krs9851/godot-docs/getting_started/introduction/introduction_to_godot.rst

 editor, a shader editor, a debugger, a profiler, and more.

 .. image:: img/introduction_editor.webp
-    :alt: Godot interface, featuring the animation tree for the playable character.
+    :alt: Godot interface, featuring the animation tree for the playable character

 The team strives to offer a feature-rich game editor with a consistent user experience.
 While there is always room for improvement, the user interface keeps